“I brought a friend,” said Jesus. “Arnold, this is Peter. Peter, Arnold Schnabel.”

-“Uh-huh,” said Peter, but he was still reading the book.
+“Uh-huh,” said Peter, but he was still looking at the book.
 Then he looked up at me again.
-“Okay, this meeting with Elektra at the jewelry shop earlier today --”
+“Okay, backing up a little bit – this meeting with ‘Elektra’ at the jewelry shop earlier today —”

 “Right.
 I didn’t want Elektra to think I was doing something behind her back.”

 “Noble, Arnold.
 Really noble.
 But what is not so noble is what you were thinking about while you were being so honest and forthcoming with her.”